What to Expect

 |OT 607||Research Foundations for Evidence-based Practice 1: Examining Client Factors and Interventions||2 credits|

 If you need to take a cadaver lab, you’ll take KN 494 (Anatomy Lab for OT Students) as well.
-KN 494 begins in the fall semester and concludes in the spring.
+KN 494 is taken in the spring 1 semester.

 Student participation and attendance at national and local conferences and professional events is encouraged.
 All graduate and professional students in the department including MS students, entry-level OTD, Doctor of Occupational Therapy, and PhD students are eligible to apply for a Student Travel Award.
 To be eligible for a travel award, students must be registered in any of the above OT academic programs when they apply and must complete an application.
 More details will be provided at the start of the semester.